 Suggested tours focusing on Jewish heritage :

 - Carpentras, we will tour the Comtat Venaissin owned by the Pope until the French Revolution.
-We will walk in the footsteps of the « Jews of the Pope » and we will discover the 18th C Synagogue of Carpentras built in a very amazing style.
+We will walk in the footsteps of the « Jews of the Pope » and discover the 18th C Synagogue of Carpentras built in a very amazing style.
 This is still a working synagogue and it is one of the oldest in Europe.

 - In Cavaillon, you’ll see the old Jewish section, the 18th C Synagogue and the area of Luberon with the quaint hilltop villages of Gordes, Roussillon, Lacoste.